DnyyGzd/Homomorphic-Encryption/README.md

 bash setup.bash
 ```

-Add to ~/.bashrc at the end the following content (replace path/to/).
+Append the following content to the end of ~/.bashrc (replace path/to/) and reboot.
 ```
 export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/usr/local/lib"
 export PYTHONPATH="$PYTHONPATH:path/to/openfhe-python/build"